 To make sure you're choosing the right communication channels for your business, take a look at the audiences you're trying to reach.

-For example, if you are part of a permanently remote team, investing in more collaborative business communications channels might make sense.
+For example, if you're part of a permanently remote team, investing in more collaborative business communications channels might make sense.

-On the other hand, if improving your customer service is more of a priority, investing in a customer service solution will boost your customer engagement and satisfaction.
+On the other hand, if improving your customer service is more of a priority, invest in a customer service solution that will boost your customer engagement and satisfaction.

 Either way, once you've determined what kinds of conversations you want to inspire, choosing the right communication channels will be a breeze.